POMATOpl/cpp-docs.pl-pl/docs/mfc/reference/cmfcdesktopalertwnd-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Punkt we współrzędnych ekranu.
+Punkt, we współrzędnych ekranu.

 ### <a name="remarks"></a>Uwagi

-Ta metoda zwraca ostatnią prawidłową pozycję okna alertu na ekranie.
+Ta metoda zwraca ostatnią poprawną pozycję okna alertu na ekranie.

-## <a name="cmfcdesktopalertwndgettransparency"></a><a name="gettransparency"></a>CMFCDesktopAlertWnd::GetTransparency
+## <a name="cmfcdesktopalertwndgettransparency"></a><a name="gettransparency"></a> CMFCDesktopAlertWnd:: gettransparent

 Zwraca poziom przezroczystości.